Updated: Jan 3, 2022

 Position 6: Venus approaches combustion again, becoming difficult to see.
 The process of its disappearance on this side is its “heliacal setting in the West.”

-Position 7: Venus is combust and not invisible, overcome by the light of the Sun.
+Position 7: Venus is combust and not visible, overcome by the light of the Sun.

 Position 8: Venus approaches visibility again, appearing just before sunrise.
 This process of this reappearance is its “heliacal rising in the East.”